MVPavan/robotics_sw/Projects/HomeServiceRobot/README.md

     * Packages used: All previous packages, actionlib, odom

-    The map of the pentagon created is the essential input to the bot. actionlib package is used to publish pre-defined goals to the bot.
-After recieving the goal, the robot uses input map, AMCL and
+    The map of the pentagon created is the essential input to the bot.
+Actionlib package is used to publish pre-defined goals to the bot.

-    Dijkstra path planning algo to localize it self in the map and obtain the approapriate path beteween the current locaiton to published goal.
+    After recieving the goal, the robot uses input map, AMCL and Dijkstra path planning algo to localize it self in the map and obtain the approapriate path beteween the current locaiton to published goal.

-    Now we modify the pickup and drop logic such that pickup should happen when the bot is with in certian area of pickup location similarly the drop should happen when the bot reaches the drop location.
-In order to knwo the bot's location we use odom package.
+    Now we modify the pickup and drop logic such that pickup should happen when the bot is with in certian area of pickup location, similarly the drop should happen when the bot reaches the drop location.
+In order to know the bot's location we use odom package.
     (Note: the virtaul object here is in blue color)

     Once all the components are integrated the final solution looks as shown in the below GIF.